ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 end;
 ```

-Instead, include the entire body like so (this example is ultra simple).
+Instead provide the whole body of the fragment.

+Example:

 ```sql
 @attribute(cql:shared_fragment)